tarwn/lessthandot-hugo/blogs/content/posts/2009-09-28-review-of-sql-server-2008-administration.md

 This book is filled with best practices and common sense.
 Each chapter ends with best practice consideration.
 The 3 page best practices considering security section in chapter 6 is something every SQL Server developer, administrator and especially an accidental DBA should memorize.

 The suggested work plan for a DBA is something I needed for a long time; it is there all in one place broken down by daily, weekly and monthly tasks.
-Besides best practices I found that this book also has the top 25 DBA worst practices…..I guarantee that almost everyone will have a couple of items on that list; now you have a chance to eliminate some of those.
+Besides best practices I found that this book also has the top 25 DBA worst practices.....I guarantee that almost everyone will have a couple of items on that list; now you have a chance to eliminate some of those.

 Things that were introduced in SQL Server 2008 are marked with _New In 2008_, this enables someone with previous experience to quickly jump to those section and focus on the new stuff.
 Most of the material in this book also applies to previous versions of SQL Server; if you are not on version 2008 yet but will be in a year or so then this is good way to get yourself familiar with the new stuff while implementing best practices for your current environment.